Kidney Cancer Services

 Renal sarcoma: The least common form of kidney cancer, accounting for only 1 percent of those with kidney cancer, renal sarcoma begins in the connective tissues of your kidney.
 If left untreated, it can spread to nearby organs and bones.

 Wilms’ tumor: The most common type of kidney cancer in children, it accounts for approximately 5 percent of total patients with kidney cancer.

 Your chance of recovery depends on the type and stage of your cancer, whether your cancer has spread to other places in your body, as well as your general health.
 And like most cancer, early treatment is key before the cancer cells spread to other parts of your body.

 Aurora physicians offer several treatment options (link to treatment page) for kidney cancer depending on your particular condition, including:

-- Surgery to remove your kidney (primary treatment)
+- Surgery (open or robotic) to remove your kidney or only the part of your kidney where the tumor is (primary treatment)

 - Biological or immunotherapy